 PFTs are 30-50 percent of the predicted response.

-most severe stage of COPD, this brings with it a significantly reduced quality
+You are too breathless to leave the house.
+You may become breathless during everyday activities, such as dressing and undressing.
+The most severe stage of COPD, this brings with it a significantly reduced quality

 of life because of shortness of breath.
 Trouble breathing may even be

 life-threatening during some episodes.
 Performance on PFTs are less than 30

 percent of the expected response.

 is a serious condition that affects life in many ways.
 Because it is a